OPM/opm-utilities/opmrun/README.md

 ![](.images/opmkeyw-07.png)

-Use the “Copy” button to copy the data in the Deck element to the clipboard, which you can then paste into your favorite editor.
+Use the “Copy” button to copy the data in the Deck Element to the clipboard, which you can then paste into your favorite editor.
 Alternatively, one can save the file directly to a *.DATA or *.INC file for further editing and processing.